As technology continues to grow rapidly, its impact has been felt far and wide, even in the motorcycle riding world.

 Excellent sound quality

-When using Sena 30K, you’ll be able to hear other riders through the mesh network clearly.
+When using Sena 30K, you’ll be able to hear other riders through the mesh network technology clearly.

 The Sena features a smart volume feature that automatically lowers the volume when you slow down your motorcycle.